 Hard water problems are increasing in Manitoba, and as most people know the most reliable way to bring the water from hard to soft is with a water softener.
 That being the case the number of water softeners in Manitoba has risen over the years.
-In some cases there is a concern from some home owners that their water pressure may have been affected.
-Wither the water pressure was affected gradually over time, or all of a sudden, it is our intention in this article to go over some of the reasons you will experience low water pressure.
+In some cases, there is a concern from some homeowners that their water pressure may have been affected.
+Whether the water pressure was affected gradually over time, or all of a sudden, it is our intention in this article to go over some of the reasons you will experience low water pressure.

 THE MAIN WATER SHUT OFF VALVE

 The main water shut-off valve is usually found on the line leaving the pressure tank going into the house.
 They come in two varieties one being the gate valve and the other being a ball valve.
 Of course, the installer who put the water softener/iron filter in has to shut that valve off to relieve the water pressure in the home.
-On a rare occasion, that valve may not get opened all the way up again causing a drop in water pressure in the house.
+On a rare occasion, that valve may not get opened, or just partially opened, causing a drop in water pressure throughout the house.
 Also, children playing and accidentally turning or bumping the ball valve or moving something in the basement and coming in contact with the main water shut-off valve could have the same effect.

 A FAULTY PRESSURE SWITCH